squid-cache/squid-cache.github.io/DeveloperResources.rst

 see [[Squid3VCS]]

- {i} Note that Bazaar checkouts require the same build toolschains as developers.
-The repository does not contains makefiles etc which are present in the snapshots and rsync.
+ {i} Note that Bazaar checkouts require the same build tool chains as developers.
+The repository does not contain makefiles etc which are present in the snapshots and rsync.

 === Getting the sources via CVS ===